 Your content creators just don’t know how to create effective sales content.
 They lack clear content use case requirement specifications that guide development of sales ready content.
 (See How to Define Sales Use Case Requirements for Your Sales Content Strategy)

-Outcome of Sales Content Strategy
+Outcome of Sales Information and Content Strategy

 Working from the end state, back through to the strategy process, the outcome of sales content strategy is to decide: